-Delta posts profit beat on loyal, new customers as rivals battle 737 MAX crisis
+Delta beats profit estimates on new customers as rivals battle 737 MAX crisis

 Following the LATAM stake purchase, Delta unwound its partnership with Brazil’s GOL, a move it said boosted fourth-quarter adjusted EPS by 9 cents.

-Reporting by Tracy Rucinski; Editing by Muralikumar Anantharaman
+Reporting by Tracy Rucinski; Editing by Muralikumar Anantharaman and Bernadette Baum